 NOTE: Should a particular operation or client requirement require the checklists to be changed then changes may be developed by the vessel Master and Chief Engineer depending upon the specific operation and client requirements.
-These changes must always be in accordance with relevant company or industry guidance and must be approved by the DP Manager.
+These changes must always be in accordance with relevant company or industry guidance and must be approved by the DP Manager through the Management of Change process.
 Changes which degrade the ability to maintain the WCF redundancy case are not to be made.